Diploma in Online Therapeutic Counselling Supervision

 During the Diploma, you will receive a weekly email from the course tutor, which gives the tasks for the week, along with other course information.
 You will be required to register weekly and undertake a supervision task in the Campus Practice lab, as well as contributing to discussion threads.

 Most weeks there will be two meetings, one teaching and learning, and one course supervision of supervision / case presentation and feedback.
 These will take place in Skype or similar platforms.
-The Teaching and Learning session will be Friday mornings 08.30 – 10am.
-(UK time), while the supervision groups will be on Tuesday mornings between 8 and 9.30am (UK time).
+The Teaching and Learning session will be Friday mornings.
+While the supervision groups will be on Tuesday mornings.
 Occasionally if it is a large teaching group, it may be divided in to two, for example during the presentation weeks.
 Students are welcome to join both teaching groups, but must attend one of them, as well as the supervision group.

 You will also work with your own online supervisees, and while OLT will support you in finding supervisees, you should try to find your own.
 You will also need an external online supervisor of supervision; ACTO is a good place to seek one if you haven’t already got someone in place.
 The course is likely to take at least 10 hours per week.